 Once we came face to face with the awful truth, we started making the changes that were needed to turn things around.
 We began by tracking every penny that we spent, and we cut our regular expenses down as low as they could go.
 We also made drastic cuts to our grocery budget and whittled it down to a manageable $500 per month for our family of four.
 And since the main culprit of our food overspending was at restaurants, we resigned ourselves to eating mostly at home.
 And surprisingly, that was all it took.
 Within a few months, we were spending less than $500 on food with very minimal effort.

-Using the posts about batch-cooking in the past, but I had never really gotten into it until recently.
+- We're making large batch meals — We've had posts about batch-cooking in the past, but I had never really gotten into it until recently.
 This month, I made two batch meals — one giant pot of lentil soup and another pot of vegetarian chili.
 I simply froze additional portions separately so that we could thaw them out as needed.
 And so far, so good.

 Going out to restaurant is, and probably always will be, my guilty pleasure.
 But, that doesn't mean that it's worth sacrificing our long-term financial goals.
 Not even close.
 And that $20,000 I could potentially spend over the next five years?
 Yep, that's just too hard for me to swallow.
 So for now, you can find us at home, noshing on thawed-out batch meals, and eating leftovers.
 There will probably be some hemming and hawing from the peanut gallery, but I can live with that.
 At the very least, I know that I'm doing what is best for my family.